junxit/us-congress-code/title-42/chapter-46/sec-3797aa.md

     - **(C)** *Improved technology* To provide for computerized information systems (or to improve existing systems) to provide timely information to law enforcement personnel and criminal justice system personnel to improve the response of such respective personnel to mentally ill offenders.
     - **(D)** *Cooperative programs* To provide for the establishment and expansion of cooperative efforts by criminal and juvenile justice agencies and mental health agencies to promote public safety through the use of effective intervention with respect to mentally ill offenders.
     - **(E)** *Campus security personnel training* To provide for programs that offer campus security personnel training in procedures to identify and respond appropriately to incidents in which the unique needs of individuals with mental illnesses are involved.
+    - **(F)** *Academy training* To provide support for academy curricula, law enforcement officer orientation programs, continuing education training, and other programs that teach law enforcement personnel how to identify and respond to incidents involving persons with mental health disorders or co-occurring mental health and substance abuse disorders.
   - **(2)** *BJA training models* For purposes of paragraph (1)(A), the Director of the Bureau of Justice Assistance shall develop training models for training law enforcement personnel in procedures to identify and respond appropriately to incidents in which the unique needs of individuals with mental illnesses are involved, including suicide prevention.
   - **(3)** *Matching funds* The Federal share of funds for a program funded by a grant received under this subsection may not exceed 50 percent of the costs of the program.
 The non-Federal share of payments made for such a program may be made in cash or in-kind fairly evaluated, including planned equipment or services.
+  - **(4)** *Priority consideration* The Attorney General, in awarding grants under this subsection, shall give priority to programs that law enforcement personnel and members of the mental health and substance abuse professions develop and administer cooperatively.
 - **(i)** *Assisting veterans*
   - **(1)** *Definitions* In this subsection:
     - **(A)** *Peer-to-peer services or programs* The term “peer-to-peer services or programs” means services or programs that connect qualified veterans with other veterans for the purpose of providing support and mentorship to assist qualified veterans in obtaining treatment, recovery, stabilization, or rehabilitation.